Dear Santa Reveals His Secret Helpers: Postal Workers

 “In all honesty, they like that to be the address because that’s where Santa lives.
 But I think for the most part, if they just write ‘Santa,’ it ends up in the right place.
 I know a lot of kids write ‘Santa, Northpole,” explains Dana Nachman, director of the documentary.
 “But the main thing that they need to do is put their return address on it.
 That’s the deal breaker because Santa can’t find their house if it doesn’t say.”

 Santa’s helpers — people like you and me — can then read through the letters and choose which wishes they want to help Santa fulfill.
 Anyone and everyone is invited to help Santa.
-You can listen to our full interview with Nachman on on Apple or Spotify or here:
+You can listen to our full interview with Nachman on on Apple or Spotify.

 No taxpayer money is involved, Mr. Grinch.
 Postal workers started the program more than a century ago, and eventually invited the rest of us to join in.

-“About 108 years ago, the Postmaster General had a meeting with Santa Claus,” Nachman reveals.
+“About 108 years ago, the Postmaster General had a meeting with Santa Claus,” Nachman told us in 2020.
 “And they talked about the letters that come into the USPS, and could they possibly help Santa fulfill them?
 And Santa said, ‘Yes, I need all the help I can get.
 And ever since then, the program’s just been growing and growing.'”

 Dear Santa uncovers the fact that Santa’s helpers often receive complicated requests — the documentary shows us a little boy who wants 10 Dutch rabbits, and a family that needs a couch.